xen0n/autojump-rs/README.md

 ## Compatibility

+All of the command line flags and arguments are now implemented, and behave exactly like the original.
+Being a drop-in replacement, all other shell features like tab completion should work too.
+(Except `jc` and `jco`; see below.)

-The on-disk format of the text database should be identical.
-But as the author is developing and using this on Linux, other platforms may need a little more love.
+As for the text database, the on-disk format should be identical.
+(Actually there is a little difference in the representation of floats, but it doesn't matter.)
+However, as the author is developing and using this on Linux, other platforms may need a little more love, although all the libraries used are lovingly cross-platform.
 (Patches are welcome, of course!)

 That said, there're some IMO very minor deviations from the original Python implementation.
 These are: